EAFIT-AACS/assignment2-qtates/README.md

         sendValidateString()
 ```

-So, if the user chooses the "Generate Strings" mode, there will be appearing a button to generate the strings, calling the method generateStrings() mencioned before, requesting and showing the strings generated.
-Furthermore, it will be appearing a button to validate the strings, this "initialize" the validation, put the iterator en 0 and start the procces of validation, calling the method sendValidateString() mencioned before.
+So, if the user chooses the "Generate Strings" mode, there will be appearing a button to generate the strings, calling the method generateStrings() mentioned before, requesting and showing the strings generated.
+Furthermore, it will be appearing a button to validate the strings, this "initialize" the validation, put the iterator en 0 and start the procces of validation, calling the method sendValidateString() mentioned before.

 ```